 To remove the bread from the can, simply use a can opener to open the other end and push the bread through using the bottom lid.
 This is what it looks like when you remove the bread from the can:

-Here it is, sliced, topped with a slab of salted butter (it’s particularly good in the toaster the next morning, along with another slab of salted butter):
+I love it sliced and topped with a slab of salted butter.
+It’s even better out of the toaster the next morning, along with a slab of that salted butter) 🙂

 - 1 c. raisins